GGchen1997/GDW-NIPS2021/README.md

-﻿# Generalized Data Weighting via Class-Level Gradient Manipulation
+﻿# Generalized Data Weighting via Class-level Gradient Manipulation

-This repository is the official implementation of [Generalized Data Weighting via Class-Level Gradient Manipulation (NeurIPS 2021)](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Generalized Data Weighting via Class-level Gradient Manipulation (NeurIPS 2021)](https://arxiv.org/abs/2030.12345).
 If you find our code useful in your research then please cite:

 <div  align="center">
 <img src="./pic/intro.png" width = "300" height = "200" align=center />